What Is the Cloaca?

 About the Cloaca

 A bird's cloaca is the end of several internal systems, including the digestive, excretory, and reproductive tracts.
-Instead of having separate openings to expel liquid and solid waste as well as lay eggs, the cloaca serves all those functions as needed.
+Instead of having separate openings to expel liquid waste, expel solid waste, and lay eggs, the cloaca serves all those functions as needed.
 Inside the cloaca there are several skin and muscle folds that subdivide the chamber depending on how it is needed to be used.

 The cloaca is at the end of a bird's digestive tract, where both feces and urine accumulate after a bird eats.
 Depending on the bird, these wastes may be stored in different chambers of the cloaca, generally with solid material stored in the innermost chamber as nutrient absorption continues.
 Liquid and solid waste is mixed together and expelled simultaneously after a bird's digestion is complete.

 Reproduction is more complicated, but both male and female birds have a cloaca.
 When birds are ready to mate, the male stores healthy, active sperm in his cloaca.
 As a bird gets ready to mate, hormonal changes cause the cloaca to swell and protrude slightly from the body.
 Mating only takes a few seconds for birds, when two birds position themselves so their cloacas can touch.
 During that brief touch, an act that is often called a "cloacal kiss," the sperm is transferred from the male's cloaca to the female's cloaca.
+In one mating, birds may exchange several of these "kisses" over a short time period.
 The sperm is then stored in the female's reproductive system until it fertilizes an egg, generally in the oviduct after passing from the female's cloaca and through her vagina.
 Some female birds may store sperm for several days or weeks before eggs are fertilized.
 After fertilization, the albumen and shell parts of the egg are deposited, and the egg is passed down through the vagina and out the cloaca as it is laid.

 It is also possible that some bird species may use the cloaca as part of temperature regulation.
 If the cloaca is swollen and protruding in hot temperatures, the bird's body can be cooled through evaporative cooling, similar to a dog panting on a hot day.
 Very little study has been done on this process, however, and more research is needed to firmly conclude whether or not the cloaca has a significant temperature regulation effect for any bird species.